Meet0037/Build-your-own-Mini-Blockchain/README.md

     Chain: A list that that holds all the blocks inside the blockchain.
     Unverified Transactions: A list that represents all the unverified transactions before being passed into a block.
     Genesis Block: A block automatically generated when the blockchain is initialized.
+(I mean first block in the chain)